Computing classical modular forms: Issues: computational, theoretical, and practical

-In general, the image of a normalised newform~$f$ in $S_k(N, \chi_M\chi_{N/M})$ under $W_M$ is a multiple of a normalised newform in $S_k(N, \overline{\chi_M}\chi_{N/M})$, and the multiple, not necessarily~$\pm1$, is called the \emph{pseudo-eigenvalue} of~$W_M$ on~$f$.
+In general, the image of a normalized newform~$f$ in $S_k(N, \chi_M\chi_{N/M})$ under $W_M$ is a multiple of a normalized newform in $S_k(N, \overline{\chi_M}\chi_{N/M})$, and the multiple, not necessarily~$\pm1$, is called the \emph{pseudo-eigenvalue} of~$W_M$ on~$f$.
 Atkin--Li \cite{Atkin-Li} do not give a general formula for pseudo-eigenvalues, which are not always easy to compute in practice.
 See also Belabas--Cohen \cite[\S\S 5--6]{BelabasCohen}.

 When $M=1$ the operator $W_M$ is trivial, while when $M=N$ it is called the \emph{Fricke involution}.
 The Fricke involution is the product of all $W_q$ for primes $q\mid N$ (using the convention of the previous paragraph.)
-For a newform~$f$ with trivial character, its Fricke eigenvalue is \emph{minus} the sign of the functional equation of its $L$-function, and each $W_q$-eigenvalue is the sign of a certain local functional equation.
+For a newform of weight $k$ and trivial character, the Fricke eigenvalue $\epsilon$ is related to the sign $\varepsilon$ that appears in the functional equation \eqref{eqn:functionalequation} via $\epsilon=(-1)^{k/2}\varepsilon$, see Miyake \cite[Cor.~4.3.7]{Miyake}.
+Each $W_q$-eigenvalue is similarly related to the sign of a certain local functional equation.